Kalmar Nation, Lund: 1767-1817: Götiska Nationen

+19th century

+The connection between the nations and the university was becoming quite clear around this time.
+While originally being forbidden by the university authorities in the early days, the nations - and their Inspektors in particular - had become important in maintaining discipline and order among students.
+In 1813, it became obligatory for most students to join a nation.
+Kalmar Nation adopted its first statutes in 1818.
+They stipulated among other things that any candidate for the position of Kurator should be a senior academic, ideally a docent or adjunkt.

+All nations were quite hierarchical during this time.
+In order to advance within the nation, one was expected to pass certain tests.
+In order to become a "junior", the Inspektor, Kurator and Seniors would test you on subjects from the school curriculum.
+The practice was abolished in 1830, as being judged by one's peers was ultimately deemed to be against the principle of "academic freedom".

+The nations had been housed in the venues of the Academic Society (AF) since the 1830s.
+On November 27, 1841, however, it was decided that the nation should leave AF and build its own house.
+A few months later, the decision was reversed.
+It would take another 110 years for the dream of a nation house to be realized.

+The first Storaste Kroppkakan was held on March 2, 1897.
+It is the oldest student ball in Lund.

+20th century

+In 1952, Kalmargården was inaugurated.
+1960 saw the inauguration of the nation's second housing estate, Kalmar Västra.

+Housing

 Kalmargården

 Kalmargården is a house in central Lund, behind Tomegapsgården, where most of the activities around the nation take place.
 The building was opened in 1952.
 Already on November 27, 1841, it was decided that Kalmar nation should acquire its own house.
 To get the money in order to build the house, a lottery was arranged where the highest prize was a car which was donated by a car dealer in Lund.
-A plot for 35,000 crowns (~538,000 crowns in 2021) was bought and on March 14, 1952, the foundation was laid for Kalmargården.
+A plot for 35,000 SEK (Approximately 538,000 SEK in 2021) was bought and on March 14, 1952, the foundation was laid for Kalmargården.
+It was inaugurated on the evening of November 15, 1952.

 The house was designed by Hans Westman.
-He gained inspiration from Domprostgarden in Kalmar.
+He gained inspiration from Domprostgården in Kalmar City.
 In 1991 the building was reconstructed.
 Today's Kalmargården stands at four floors consisting of 18 corridor rooms and 4 apartments.

 Kalmar Västra

 On Måsvägen in western Lund, the Nation's second housing complex, Kalmar Västra (Kalmar West) is located.
 The building consists of four corridors with 10 rooms each, along with 12 apartments in various sizes.
+The project, which Kalmar Nation joined in 1959, was originally spearheaded by Blekingska and Wermlands Nations and resulted in three properties being inaugurated in the Fall of 1960 - with Kalmar Västra being one of them.